bagustris/disertasi-ser/s3_note.md

 ---
 2018-10-11
-Course to be take in term 2-1:
+Course to be taken in term 2-1:
 1. Data Analytics
 2. Analysis of information science

 ---
 2018-11-29
 Zemi:
 Speaker dependent vs speaker independent
-Speaker dependent: The same speaker used for training and dev Speaker Independent: The different speaker used for training and dev
+Speaker dependent: The same speaker used for training and dev
+Speaker Independent: The different speaker used for training and dev

 ---
 2018-12-12
-a cepstral gain c0 is the logarithm of the modeling filter gain loggging kaldi output:
+a cepstral gain c0 is the logarithm of the modeling filter gain
+loggging kaldi output:
 ~/kaldi/egs/iban/s5 $ ./local/nnet3/run_tdnn.sh 2>&1 | tee run-tdnn.log
 some solution of kaldi errors:
 Error:
 Iteration stops on run_tdnn.sh no memory
 Solution:
 You shouldn't really be running multiple jobs on a single GPU.
-If you want to run that script on a machine that has just one GPU, one way to do it is to set exclusive mode via sudo nvidia-smi -c 3
+If you want to run that script on a machine that has just one GPU, one way to do it is to set exclusive mode via
+`sudo nvidia-smi -c 3`

 and to the train.py script, change the option "--use-gpu=yes" to "--use-gpu=wait"